belaventer/arts-by-bela/TESTING.md

    ### Known issues

 - The files are only open on a new tab, instead of downloaded from the S3 bucket on the deployed environment.
 To fix this issue, the Content-Disposition of the file has to be set at custom storage classes.
 This was not implemented to avoid data transfer fees.
 For further information, refer to [StackOverflow](https://stackoverflow.com/questions/43208401/add-dynamic-content-disposition-for-file-namesamazon-s3-in-python).
+- When adding images on Mozilla, files with extension .jfif were not available for selection.
+Microsoft Edge and Google Chrome allowed selection and upload of those files.